aditya2708/aditya2708/README.md

-# Hi there, I'm Aditya Hadi Wijaya 👋
+# Hi there, I'm Adit 👋

 ### About Me
 - 🎓 I’m currently majoring in **Informatics Engineering** at **State Polytechnic of Indramayu**.